rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 Discovery
 ---------

-Identifying Devices in the Third-Party Device Cloud
+Identifying devices in the third-party device cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The techniques you will use to identify devices in the third-party